View Lucille Russell's Obituary on www.saukvalley.com and share memories

 Lucille volunteered for several years at the Christ Lutheran School Thrift Shop in Rock Falls.
 She enjoyed reading, playing bingo, and looked forward to visits from her family.

-Lucille was preceded by her husband, parents, 5 brothers, 4 sisters, a son, and 3 grandsons.
+Lucille was preceded by her husband, parents, 5 brothers, 4 sisters, a son, son-in-law, and 3 grandsons.